cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/installation.md

 ## Going live
 It is recommended that you consult the [Testing Railgun](/user-guide/installation#testing-railgun) section before enabling it for all visitors to your site.

 When you wish to go live, Enterprise and Business users should select the desired Railgun for your domain on the [Cloudflare Settings](https://www.cloudflare.com/a/account/my-account) page from the drop-down and then toggle the switch to ‘On’.
-Optimized Partners should use the [`GET /api/v2/railgun/conn_set`](/user-guide/optimized-partner-api/conections-enabling-disabling) with `mode` set to `0` or [`GET /api/v2/railgun/conn_setmode_enabled`](/user-guide/optimized-partner-api/conections-enabling-disabling) method to enable Railgun.
+Optimized Partners should use the [conn_set](/user-guide/optimized-partner-api/conections-enabling-disabling#get-conn_set) with `mode` set to `0` or [conn_setmode_enabled](/user-guide/optimized-partner-api/conections-enabling-disabling#get-conn_setmode_enabled) method to enable Railgun.
 Railgun may take up to five minutes to fully activate, after which you should see the `CF-Railgun` HTTP header present in responses from all your active Cloudflare DNS records.

 ## Potential problems
 If you notice consistent 523, 524 or other error responses, please check the [System Status Map](https://www.cloudflarestatus.com/) and [contact support](https://support.cloudflare.com/) as needed.
 Railgun will fall-back to direct HTTP requests if our endpoints can’t contact your Railgun daemon, but consistent error responses may indicate a system or origin server problem.
 When contacting support, please provide a screenshot of ```http://www.yourdomain.com/cdn-cgi/trace``` if you are able, or a [traceroute](https://support.cloudflare.com/hc/en-us/articles/200169336-How-do-I-run-a-traceroute-) to your domain so we know which datacenter your requests are hitting.
 You can then [pause](https://support.cloudflare.com/hc/en-us/articles/200169176-How-do-I-temporarily-deactivate-Cloudflare-) Cloudflare via the website to disable the service and resume normal website traffic.